Applying for an auto loan could temporarily ding your score, but paying on time, every time will more than offset that.

 While you’re shopping for the lowest auto loan rates, you may allow multiple lenders to run credit checks and end up with several hard inquiries listed on your credit report.
 That’s OK.

-The main reason a car loan is a good way to build and improve your credit score is because, as you make payments on time, you begin to build a positive payment history.
+The main reason a car loan is a good way to build and improve your credit score is that, as you make payments on time, you begin to build a positive payment history.
 Payment history makes up 35 percent of your FICO credit score, which is the score most commonly used by lenders.

 Auto financing also adds to your credit mix and new credit, which make up a combined 20 percent of your credit score.
 So, by getting a car loan and keeping up with your payments, you’re impacting more than half of the things that influence your overall FICO score.